biobakery/cgfp/README.md

 * `-e $N` is an additional edge filter.
 Instead of forcing users to regenerate a new SSN or remove edges in Cytoscape if the SSN is to be refined (i.e. increase the edge threshold), this flag forces the script to only consider edges connecting nodes sharing greater than _N_% identity.
 This flag is optional.

- If the SSN was not generated from an InterPro family, this script would not work.
+ If the SSN was not generated from an InterPro family, this script will not work.
 A list of accession codes and a cluster mapping file would need to be made manually from the table of nodes or with an application-specific script.

 ----